-The financial statement should be reviewed and analysed not just for the current year but also the previous years.
+The financial statement should be reviewed and analysed not just for the current year but also the previous years, looking at trends of expenses.
 It is advisable that the financial statements are reviewed for a minimum of 5 years into the past to understand the long term performance of the company.
 When reviewing the long term performance the reviewer should look into the trends with the income and expenses.
+Is everything ‘normal’, are there any abnormal expenses?
 This may involve calculating changes in margins and financial ratios to ensure the company is not in a long term decline or has unsustainable debts or working capital requirements.

 Other Questions to Ask When Reviewing Business Financial Statements

 As we have alluded to above, reviewing business financial statements in preparation for potentially buying a business is much more in depth and widely scoped than simply taking the figures on the page at face value.
 Often it is important to understand the context and reasons behind certain transactions or events in order to gain a comprehensive perspective of the business operations and position.